nudibranchrecords/hedron/docs/user-guide/index.md

 To remove a sketch, click the delete button at the bottom of the view for that sketch.

+Use the dropdown menu on the Add Sketch scene to organise your sketches.
+If the author of the sketch has provided the correct meta data, you'll be able to organise based on category or author.
+Otherwise you can organise based on the folder structure of your sketches.

 ### Switching between sketches
 You can switch between different sketches that are already added to Hedron using the right sidebar.